What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 Atem Power charge controller connected to battery and solar

 Using a kit like I did is an easier way to connect solar panels to a battery via a charge controller.
-The Anderson cables make it simple to connect everything together.
+The Anderson cables make it simple to connect everything.

 Can you connect a solar panel directly to a 12V battery?